snyssen/personal-website/src/content/blog/automated-releases-versioning-and-publishing.md

           push: ${{ github.event_name != 'pull_request' }}
           tags: ${{ steps.meta.outputs.tags }}
           labels: ${{ steps.meta.outputs.labels }}
+      # Make sure your image can be built for these platforms!
+          platforms: linux/amd64,linux/arm64,linux/arm/v7
+      # (optional) Add build arguments.
+I like to have the version available to the build so the app can show it.
           build-args: APP_VERSION=${{ steps.meta.outputs.version }}
 ```

 Let's go through what it does and how to configure it for your own use: